gajdipajti/openwrt-build-configs/README.md

 #### 2.2.3.
 Changes from default (but compare it yourself)

-> It could be built, but it was also oversized at first.
-Has not been flashed to any device yet.
-Maybe it will forget the configuration as there is not enough free space.

 * Target: ath79 + subtarget: tiny
 * Target Images: squashfs with 1024 Block size
 * Global build settings: small changes, mostly stripping and removing IPv6